 - 2.3.1 EPAC defines a write-in candidate as a student committing actions generally associated with campaigning such as advertising (posters, fliers, email, etc.) to encourage votes from other students by using the write-in function of the voting platform.
 EPAC also defines a write-in candidate as an individual who wins an election because they were 'written-in' by their friends and colleagues, even though they did not campaign.
 In this case, the candidate does not organize a campaign.
-Write-in candidates will not be included in official EPAC programming, nor will they on the official ballot. - 2.3.2 Both groups of write-in candidates are expected to comply with the same rules as all other candidates, and are subjected to the same eligibility requirements. - 2.3.3 If a write-in candidate is elected, EPAC will convey that candidate's name to Judicial Affairs before publicly releasing that candidates name and confirming that candidates name, should Judicial Affairs find that candidate eligible. - 2.3.4 It is important to note that traditional candidates who are disqualified by EPAC will not be allowed to occupy a position, even if written in.
+Write-in candidates will not be included in official EPAC programming, nor will they be on the official ballot. - 2.3.2 Both campaigning and non-campaigning write-in candidates are expected to comply with the same rules as all other candidates and are subject to the same eligibility requirements. - 2.3.3 If a write-in candidate is elected, EPAC will convey that candidate's name to Judicial Affairs before publicly releasing that candidate's name and confirming that candidate's name, should Judicial Affairs find that candidate eligible. - 2.3.4 It is important to note that traditional candidates who are disqualified by EPAC will not be allowed to occupy a position, even if written in.